sakloui/jorban-martysmods.github.io/docs/basic_reshade/utilizing_reshade.md

 <details markdown="block" class="details-tree">
 <summary>Understanding the Add-ons Tab</summary>

-* The `Add-ons Tab` shown in the image below is responsible for managing each ReShade Add-on:
+* The `Add-ons Tab`, as shown in the image below, manages each ReShade Add-on:

   ![Add-ons Tab](./images/understanding_reshade_ui/rsui_addons_tab.png)

-By default, only `Generic Depth` is included with the ReShade Installer - however there are many other ReShade Add-ons that you can install to ReShade.
+By default, `Generic Depth` is the only add-on included with the ReShade Installer.
+However, you can install many other ReShade Add-ons.

-Generic Depth in ReShade is responsible for retrieving the depth buffer and selecting the appropriate one.
-The depth buffer is a critical component in 3D graphics, used to determine the distance of each pixel in a rendered scene from the viewer's perspective.
-In the context of ReShade, the depth buffer is used to apply effects like depth of field, ambient occlusion, and more.
-These effects can significantly enhance the visual quality of a game or video, adding a level of realism and immersion.
+`Generic Depth` in ReShade retrieves and selects the appropriate depth buffer, a critical component in 3D graphics.
+It determines the distance of each pixel in a rendered scene from the viewer's perspective.
+In ReShade, the depth buffer is used to apply effects like depth of field, ambient occlusion, and more, enhancing the visual quality of a game or video.

-The `Add-ons` Tab in ReShade serves as a control panel for managing the various Add-ons that can be used with ReShade.
-Each `Add-on` provides additional functionality or enhancements to the ReShade shaders that you currently have installed.
-For instance, some `Add-ons`` may offer new effects, while others may provide tools for fine-tuning existing effects!
+The `Add-ons` Tab serves as a control panel for managing various Add-ons.
+Each `Add-on` provides additional functionality or enhancements to your installed ReShade shaders.
+Some `Add-ons` may offer new effects, while others provide tools for fine-tuning existing effects!

-The `Add-ons` Tab also allows you to enable or disable individual add-ons, and control those specific Add-ons with their given arguments (if they have any) - giving you control over which features are active at any given time.
-This can be particularly useful for troubleshooting, as you can disable Add-ons or change configurations within Add-ons one by one to identify any that may be causing issues.
+The `Add-ons` Tab also allows you to enable or disable individual add-ons and control specific Add-ons with their given arguments, if any.
+This feature is useful for troubleshooting, as you can disable Add-ons or change configurations within Add-ons one by one to identify any causing issues.

-In addition to `Generic Depth`, other popular Add-ons, such as [ShaderToggler - FransBouma](https://github.com/FransBouma/ShaderToggler), [ReShade Effect Shader Toggler - 4lex4nder](https://github.com/4lex4nder/ReshadeEffectShaderToggler), and [AutoHDR - MajorPainTheCactus](https://github.com/MajorPainTheCactus/AutoHDR-ReShade).
-Each of these Add-ons can significantly alter the behavior of each ReShade shader and game it is applied to, making them powerful tools for customizing the visual experience for each user.
+In addition to `Generic Depth`, other popular Add-ons include [ShaderToggler - FransBouma](https://github.com/FransBouma/ShaderToggler), [ReShade Effect Shader Toggler - 4lex4nder](https://github.com/4lex4nder/ReshadeEffectShaderToggler), and [AutoHDR - MajorPainTheCactus](https://github.com/MajorPainTheCactus/AutoHDR-ReShade).
+These Add-ons can significantly alter the behavior of each ReShade shader and game it is applied to, making them powerful tools for customizing the visual experience.

-We'll explore the depth buffer and `Generic Depth` in more detail later, but keep in mind that these Add-on can alter the behavior of each ReShade shader and game it is applied to - as it's very powerful, and can allow any developer's code to inject into the game!
+We'll explore the depth buffer and `Generic Depth` in more detail later.
+Remember, these Add-ons can significantly alter the behavior of each ReShade shader and game they are applied to - they are powerful tools that can inject any developer's code into the game!

 </details>

 ---

 <details markdown="block" class="details-tree">
-<summary>Exploring the Settings Tab</summary>
+<summary>Discovering the Settings Tab</summary>

-* The `Settings` tab depicted in the image below allows you to adjust various crucial ReShade settings—such as directories for Shaders, keys for menu access, FPS meter configurations, theme settings, and more:
+* The `Settings` tab, depicted in the image below, allows you to adjust various crucial ReShade settings—such as directories for Shaders, keys for menu access, FPS meter configurations, theme settings, and more:

   ![Settings Tab](./images/understanding_reshade_ui/rsui_settings_tab.png)

-This guide will be here to help you get to know these options for a better experience with ReShade!
+This guide will help you understand these options for a better ReShade experience!

 Below are dropdowns that provide information about the key settings, per dropdown in ReShade, you can adjust within the ReShade `Settings` Tab: